 Carefully take off the condom away from your partner so you don’t accidentally spill semen.
 Throw the condom away in the garbage — don’t flush it down the toilet (it can clog pipes).
-Wash hands and penis with soap and water.
+Wash your hands and penis with soap and water.

 Sometimes people are afraid to ask for condom use because they are embarrassed to ask, or they worry it suggests that their partner has a disease.
-However, frank discussions about protection is an important part of intimacy.
+However, frank discussions about protection are an important part of intimacy.

 Lastly, you may recall that the actual failure rate of condoms is 13%, which is pretty high.
 You should always combine condom use with other forms of birth control, such as a spermicide or withdrawal and the pill, implant or IUD.